 Please note that there is an application process for the EMT-I and EMT-P programs.
-Please attend an orientation to learn more.
-Also, all applicants must take the Arithmetic Placement test and score a 27 or higher by the application deadline.
+Please attend an information session to learn more.
+All applicants must take the Arithmetic Placement test and score a 27 or higher by the application deadline.

 Anne Arundel Community College offers a three-level career ladder in the EMT field:

-Complete the 54-credit four-semester paramedic program, receive a college certificate and be eligible to sit for the national and state EMT-Paramedic exams.
-Or, complete the 70-credit EMT-Paramedic Associate of Applied Science degree program.
-Graduates may transfer up to 60 credits to UMBC Emergency Health Services program.
-Approved by the Maryland Emergency Medical Services System (MIEMSS), the EMT programs meet the new National Department of Transportation (DOT) curriculum standards.
-The paramedic program is nationally accredited by the Commision on Accreditation of Allied Health Education Programs for the EMS professions.
+Complete the 54-credit four-semester paramedic program to receive a college certificate and be eligible to sit for the national and state EMT-Paramedic exams.
+Or complete the 70-credit EMT-Paramedic Associate of Applied Science degree program.
+Graduates may transfer up to 60 credits to UMBC's Emergency Health Services program.
+Approved by the Maryland Institute for Emergency Medical Services Systems (MIEMSS), the EMT programs meet the new national EMS Education Standards.

 Career opportunities: Work in fire and emergency medical services departments, inter-hospital transport, industry and health care facilities.

-Manpower Shortage Program: This program is designated a Health Manpower Shortage Community College Program by the State of Maryland; therefore, some residents of Maryland enrolled in this program of study on the first day of the term may be eligible for in-county tuition rates for courses required for program completion.
+Manpower Shortage Program: This program may be designated a Health Manpower Shortage Tuition Reduction Program by the State of Maryland; therefore, some residents of Maryland enrolled in this program of study on the first day of the term may be eligible for in-county tuition rates for courses required for program completion.

 State-of-the-art Lab: Learn necessary skills in the college lab equipped with state-of-the-art EMS equipment.
 Develop clinical/pre-hospital skills in hospitals, local EMS systems, Shock Trauma and other specialty sites.

-To learn more about Anne Arundel Community College's Emergency Medical Technician Program, attend an orientation seminar.
+To learn more about Anne Arundel Community College's Emergency Medical Technician Program, attend an information session.